How HMO Works: Seeing a Specialist

 • Make sure the specialist is in your HMO network.
 Ask when the specialist’s office calls to arrange your visit.

-• If the specialist plans a lot of tests or procedures, ask if they have checked to make sure all are covered.
+• If the specialist orders tests or procedures, ask if they have checked to make sure all are covered.
 Your PCP may need to get them pre-approved.
 If you have tests that aren’t a covered benefit, your HMO may not cover the costs for you.

 It’s your right to ask questions to make sure your doctors are using your HMO the right way.